-President Biden claims the Inflation Reduction Act will not raise taxes on Americans making less than $400,000.
+President Biden claims the Inflation Reduction Act will not increase IRS audits or raise taxes on Americans making less than $400,000.
 The truth:

-Despite Biden’s promise, analysis by the non-partisan Joint Committee on Taxation (JCT) confirms the Inflation Reduction Act would raise taxes on Americans making less than $400,000.
+Despite Biden’s promise, analysis by the non-partisan Joint Committee on Taxation (JCT) confirmedthe Inflation Reduction Act will raise taxes on Americans making less than $400,000.